betaflight/betaflight.com/docs/wiki/guides/archive/DSHOT-ESC-Protocol-3-1.md

 See [BLHeli_S Knowledge Base](https://github.com/blheli-configurator/blheli-configurator/wiki/BLHeli_S-Firmware-Knowledge-Base) for Which HEX to use.

 Note: Many of these ESC have an RC filter on the control input signal line.
-The cap of this RC filter must be removed to use Dshot as per the list below.
-It is recommended to remove the cap from any ESC even if Dshot seems to work.
+The cap of this RC filter must be removed to use DShot as per the list below.
+It is recommended to remove the cap from any ESC even if DShot seems to work.
 All other protocols will still work without this filter cap.
 Many ESCs are now being built and shipped without the signal filter Cap but it is best to check yourself to ensure the cap is not installed.

-Post on testing Dshot before and after adding Large, low ESR caps to power system: https://www.rcgroups.com/forums/showpost.php?p=36713066&postcount=3133 https://www.rcgroups.com/forums/showpost.php?p=36718584&postcount=3144 https://www.rcgroups.com/forums/showpost.php?p=36720323&postcount=3157
+Post on testing DShot before and after adding Large, low ESR caps to power system: https://www.rcgroups.com/forums/showpost.php?p=36713066&postcount=3133 https://www.rcgroups.com/forums/showpost.php?p=36718584&postcount=3144 https://www.rcgroups.com/forums/showpost.php?p=36720323&postcount=3157